grensen/easy_regression/README.md

   <img src="https://github.com/grensen/easy_regression/blob/main/figures/easy_regression_ji.png?raw=true">
 </p>

 Here you can see how the training works.
-In the first sample, a 0 is predicted, but the input sample was a 5.
-So the signals are added negatively to the weights for class 0.
-And the signals for the desired class 5 are added positively to the weights of the class.
+In the first sample, a `0` is predicted, but the input sample was a `5`.
+So the signals are added negatively to the weights on class `0`.
+And the signals for the desired class `5` are added positively to the weights of the class.

-The second sample is a 0, so the signals for both classes are simply reversed now with the new input signal.
+The second sample is a `0`, so the signals for both classes are simply reversed now with the new input signal.
 But this already gives a very weak picture of how the learning will continue.
-After 20 samples, all classes are already filled, the incoming 9 is recognized as an 8, and is distributed according to the signal.
+After 20 samples, all classes are already filled, the incoming `9` is recognized as an `8`, and is distributed according to the signal.

 After 100 samples, the picture is formed further and with a clear increase of accuracy.
-The 1 as a sample is recognized correctly, that means no training.
+The `1` as a sample is recognized correctly, that means no training.
 After the entire dataset was trained with 60,000 samples, the network achieved a training accuracy of 85%.
-And typical here is the image of the weights which look like this or something similar, eben when you will use logistic regression.
+And typical here is the picture of the weights which look like this or something similar, even when you will use logistic regression.

 ## Infinity Regression